 - IDA is transformational.
 IDA helps countries develop solutions that have literally reshaped the development landscape—from its history-changing agriculture solutions for millions of South Asians who faced starvation in the 1970s to its pioneering work in the areas of debt relief and the phase-out of leaded gasoline.

 - IDA is there for the long haul.
 IDA stays in a country after the cameras leave, emphasizing long-term growth and capability to make sure results are sustained.

-- When the poorest are ignored because they’re not profitable, IDA delivers.
+- IDA delivers for the poorest.
 IDA provides dignity and quality of life, bringing clean water, electricity, and toilets to hundreds of millions of poor people.